dstr89/corona-advanced-logging/README.md

 -- Log your events, use log instead of print log:log("Advanced logging module is now ready")

--- Log your variables, use log with multiple argumentss local variable = nil log:log("Variable", variable)
+-- Log your variables, use log with multiple arguments local variable = nil log:log("Variable", variable)